Psychoanalytic criminology: Sociological association to crime

-Attributed Neurobiological Factors
+Attributed Neurobiological factors

 The study into the unconscious motive for criminal behaviour takes into account the uncontrollable variables human possesses such as the neurobiological pathways and reactions.
 The biochemical association towards crime must acknowledge psychophysiology, brain mechanism and genetic factors that contribute towards dysfunctional personalities.

-Blunted autonomic functioning (BAF) has been linked to individuals with antisocial behaviour and criminalistic tendencies.
-BAF is the state in which an individual has a reduced response to stimuli resulting in a low arousal capacity towards material that would otherwise cause distress and fear within the standard person.
+Blunted autonomic functioning has been linked to individuals with antisocial behaviour and criminalistic tendencies.
+Blunted autonomic functioning is the state in which an individual has a reduced response to stimuli resulting in a low arousal capacity towards material that would otherwise cause distress and fear within the standard person.
 This has been recorded to induce a positive feedback loop, the low arousal level creates a low resting heart rate which then accounts for a reduced psychical response.
-This physiological trait creates a sense of fearlessness as the individual with BAF does not experience the standardised physiological responses to distress that can be associated with discomfort.
+This physiological trait creates a sense of fearlessness as the individual with blunted autonomic functioning does not experience the standardised physiological responses to distress that can be associated with discomfort.
 The lack of discomfort arouses the individual to engage in criminalistic behaviour to increase their arousal state as the person tends to have high levels of proactive aggression which does not deter the individual from carrying out criminal acts.
 Proactive aggression is the act of violence and rebel with little to no provocation.

-BAF impairs emotional intelligence by disallowing the development of feelings of shame, guilt and empathy hence resulting in psychopathic tendencies, behaviours and traits.
+Blunted autonomic functioning impairs emotional intelligence by disallowing the development of feelings of shame, guilt and empathy hence resulting in psychopathic tendencies, behaviours and traits.

 Physical somatic markers such as sweat conduction, give insight into the inter-relation between the emotional and physical state of an individual.
 The somatic changes of a person indicate the emotional state of a person while undergoing or viewing distressing material.
 The lack of somatic changes increases the likelihood to engage in crime as the individual cannot experience physical or emotional states that signal emotional discomfort to dissuade a person from committing violent crimes or generally violating the law.

 The brain is acknowledged for contributing a key role in increasing tendencies that will ultimately lead to crime.
 The pre-frontal cortex and amygdala have a combined role in determining an individual's emotional state and his/her ability to recognise expressive emotions from the facial and auditory stimulus, particularly from negative and fearful emotions.

 The Pre-frontal cortex (PFC) functions to form decision-making, moral reasoning, impulse regulation and attention and emotional control for individuals.
 Impairments and aberrations within these areas have led to observed criminalistic behaviours.